ccat3z/stars/README.md

 * [concourse/registry-image-resource](https://github.com/concourse/registry-image-resource): a resource for images in a Docker registry
 * [RelaxedJS/ReLaXed](https://github.com/RelaxedJS/ReLaXed): Create PDF documents using web technologies
 * [remaxjs/remax](https://github.com/remaxjs/remax): 使用真正的 React 构建跨平台小程序
+* [remoteintech/remote-jobs](https://github.com/remoteintech/remote-jobs): A list of semi to fully remote-friendly companies (jobs) in tech.
 * [LinuxSuRen/remote-jobs-in-china](https://github.com/LinuxSuRen/remote-jobs-in-china): 支持远程办公的中国公司
 * [Ruddle/RemoteCam](https://github.com/Ruddle/RemoteCam): Your android camera streamed on your desktop: use as a source for OBS, or as a webcam with v4l2.
 Free✅, No Ads✅, Open Source✅
 * [remotion-dev/remotion](https://github.com/remotion-dev/remotion): 🎥      Make videos programmatically with React